Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-daily word - annual review
+daily word - identity

 Dale Cresap's picture